/ / 11 Tips for Running in the Heat

 Looking to adjust your paces?
 Use this temperature calculator as a guide to adjusting your speed for faster workouts.
 Keep in mind, this is simply a tool.
 If the effort ever feels like more than you should be exerting, back off a bit and modify.

 No doubt, hydration is important year-round.
-It’s even more important during the warmer months because you become dehydrated much more quickly.
+And, it’s even more important during the warmer months because you become dehydrated much more quickly.
+We lose electrolytes when sweating, and hotter weather means sweatier runs.
+Replenish electrolytes by adding an electrolyte tablet, like Nuun Sport or Nuun Endurance, to your water before, during, and after your summer training runs.

 Don’t risk the chance of becoming dehydrated.
 Feeling nauseous, cramping, and headaches are all signs of dehydration.